SriManaswiniPuli/Banking_task-jun16/day8.md

 1. Planning-proper plan (monthly once-customer,every 2 weeks-QA)
 2. Governance-access level of each branch
 3. Scheduling-maintained through sprints and agile process from pointg to point
-4. Automation-used in CI/CD ,reducing the human errors
+4. Automation-achieved through CI/CD ,reducing the human errors
 5. Contigency-refers to backup-we can rollback to older versions if any bug occurs and need to be solved immediately

 -------------------------------------------------